New Essential Infrastructure

 We’ll shortly be refurbishing the overhead power lines between St Teath and Otterham, view our interactive map.

-Across the UK, National Grid is updating overhead power lines to make sure that communities have the power they need at the flick of a switch.
+Across the UK, we are updating overhead power lines to make sure that communities have the power they need at the flick of a switch.

 From spring 2018, we’ll start the process replacing steelwork on some of our pylons running through Camelford, North Cornwall.
 This programme includes replacing the steel components on some of the pylons, and repainting some of the towers along the line.
 The project is due to finish in late 2018.